Ackee-Blockchain/wake/docs/testing-framework/helper-functions.md

 # Helper functions

-Woke testing framework provides a set of helper functions to make testing easier.
+Wake testing framework provides a set of helper functions to make testing easier.

 ## ABI encoding and decoding